pingzing/pingzing.github.io/content/wndproc-in-uwp.md

         var hwnd = interop.WindowHandle;

         IntPtr functionPointer = Marshal.GetFunctionPointerForDelegate(newProc);

-        if (IntPtr.Size == 8)
-        {
         return Interop.SetWindowLongPtr(hwnd, GWLP_WNDPROC, functionPointer);

     }
-        else
-        {
-            return Interop.SetWindowLong(hwnd, GWLP_WNDPROC, functionPointer);
-        }
-    }

-You can see that it's using our code snippet from earlier to pull in the HWND, and handles both 32-bit and 64-bit version of `SetWindowLong()`.
-You should also note that it's returning whatever it is that `SetWindowLong()` returns.
+Note that it's returning whatever it is that `SetWindowLongPtr()` returns.
 According to the documentation, that's a pointer to the _old_ WndProc function.
 It's considered best practice to hold onto that, and make your new WndProc call it once it's done.
 The Win32 API even provides a function explicitly for that purpose, [`CallWindowProc`](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-callwindowproca).
 Let's add it to our P/Invoke declarations...

     :::csharp
     [DllImport("user32.dll", CharSet = CharSet.Auto)]